-This function allows you to configure the ES9528's IP address settings.
+This web page allows you to configure the ES8509-XT's IP address settings.

-IP Configuration Page DHCP Client You can select to Enable or Disable the DHCP Client function.
+IP Configuratio n Page DHCP Client You can select to Enable or Disable the DHCP Client function.
 When the DHCP Client function is enabled, an IP address is assigned to the switch from the network's DHCP server.
 In this mode, the default IP address is replaced by the one assigned by DHCP server.
 If DHCP Client is disabled, then the IP address that you specified is used.
-IP Address You can assign the IP address reserved by your network for the ES9528.
-If the DHCP Client function is enabled, you do not need to assign an IP address to the ES9528, because it is overwritten by the DHCP server and displays here.
-The default IP Address is 192.168.250.250.

-IP Configuration n Page (Continued) Subnet Mask You can assign the subnet mask for the IP address here.
-If the DHCP Client function is enabled, you do not need to assign the subnet mask.
-The default Subnet Mask is 255.255.255.0.
-Note: In the CLI, the enabled bit of the subnet mask is used to represent the number displayed in the web management interface.
-For example, 8 represents: 255.0.0.0,16 represents: 255.255.0.0, 24 represents: 255.255.255.0.0.
-Default Gateway You can assign the gateway for the switch here.
-The default gateway is 192.168.250.1.
-Note: In the CLI, use 0.0.0.0/0 to represent the default gateway.
+IP Address You can assign the IP address reserved by your network for the ES8509-XT.
+If the DHCP Default: 192.168.250.250 Client function is enabled, you do not need to assign an IP address to the ES8509-XT, because it is overwritten by the DHCP server and displays here.
+Subnet Mask You can assign the subnet mask for the IP address here.
+If the DHCP Client function is enabled, you do not need to assign the subnet mask Default: 255.255.255.0 Note: In the CLI, the enabled bit of the subnet mask is used to represent the number displayed in the web management interface.
+For example, 8 represents: 255.0.0.0,16 Default Gateway Default: represents: 255.255.0.0, 24 represents: 255.255.255.0.
+You can assign the gateway for the switch here.
+192.168.250.1 Note: In the CLI, use 0.0.0.0/0 to represent the default gateway.
 DNS Server 1/2 The Domain Name System (DNS) is a hierarchical naming system built on a distributed database for computers, services, or any resource connected to the Internet or a private network.
 It associates various information with domain names assigned to each of the participating entities.
 Most importantly, it translates domain names meaningful into the numerical identifiers associated with networking equipment for the purpose of locating and addressing these devices worldwide.
-You can enter an IPv6 address for the ES9528.
-IPv6 Address An IPv6 address is represented as eight groups of four hexadecimal digits, each group representing 16 bits (two octets).
+IPv6 Address You can enter an IPv6 address for the ES8509-XT.
+An IPv6 address is represented as eight groups of four hexadecimal digits, each group representing 16 bits (two octets).
 The groups are separated by colons (:), and the length of IPv6 address is 128bits.
-The 64-bit interface identifier is automatically generated from the MAC address for the ES9528 using the modified EUI-64 format.
-Prefix This IPv6 prefix specifies the size of a network or subnet.
+The 64-bit interface identifier is automatically generated from the MAC address for the ES8509-XT using the modified EUI-64 format.
+Prefix Length This IPv6 prefix specifies the size of a network or subnet.
 The default is 64.
 IPv6 Default Gateway The IPv6 default gateway IP address identifies the gateway (for example, a router) that receives and forwards those packets whose addresses are unknown to the local network.
 The agent uses the default gateway address when sending alert packets to the management workstation on a network other than the local network.
-IPv6 Neighbor T able Neighbor The IPv6 Neighbor Table lists neighbors of the ES9528.
+IPv6 Address This table shows the IPv6 addresses that have been added to the management VLAN.
+To remove an entry, click the check box next to it and then click the Remove button.
+To reload the list, click the Reload button.
+IPv6 Neighbor 7 Table Neighbor The IPv6 Neighbor Table lists neighbors of the ES8509-XT.
 Interface The interface connected to the neighbor.
 MAC address This is the MAC address of the neighbor.
 State This displays the Neighbor Unreachability Detection (NUD) state of the neighbor entry.
 Remove Click the Remove button to remove an IPv6 configuration or IPv6 Neighbor Table entry.
 Reload Click the Reload button to reload IPv6 configuration.
 Click Apply to apply the settings.
-Apply Note: You must Save the settings (Page 124), if you want to maintain these settings if the ES9528 is powered off.
+Apply Note: You must Save the settings (Page 127), if you want to maintain these settings if the ES8509-XT is powered off.